rogeryeosgit/DevoProject/Notes.md

 - Server side needs to check cookie for user validity / need to check token for every modification of backend - done

 - If logged in show write journal button on front page, if logged out show log in to write or something like that - done

+## 9 Sep 2020

+- Enabled local and production ssl certs without a change of code on deployment

+- Fine tuned some button color issues

+- Took away footer